Amaha / / / Psychologist vs Psychiatrist: What's the Real Difference and Who Should You Choose?

 - Pharmacological interventions

-Absolutely.
-And in most good mental health setups, they do.
+Yes, and in most mental health setups, they do.
 Let’s say someone’s been feeling anxious and hopeless for weeks.
 A psychologist may first assess them, understand patterns, and offer therapy.
 If the distress is deep or linked to past trauma, they may suggest long-term psychotherapy.
-But if there’s insomnia, low energy, suicidal thoughts, or inability to function day-to-day?
-A psychiatrist may step in to evaluate if medication is needed.
-Both professionals keep communicating.
+But if there’s insomnia, low energy, suicidal thoughts, or inability to function day-to-day, a psychiatrist may step in to evaluate if medication is needed.

-That’s how real recovery happens.
-As a team effort.
-And that is exactly how your therapy experience is designed at Amaha using our proprietary collaborative care model.
-You get access to Self-care tools + Community support on the Amaha app, Psychometric Assessments, Therapy sessions with Psychologists, as well as medication support from Psychiatrists and even Inpatient services at the Amaha Hospital.
+That’s how recovery happens.
+At Amahat, we use our collaborative care model.
+You get access to self-care tools and community support on the Amaha app, psychometric assessments, Therapy sessions with psychologists, as well as medication support from psychiatrists and even inpatient services at the Amaha Hospital.

 Choose a Psychologist when: